ijin82/simple-node-blog/README.md

 --
 admin:admin

-Pasword is in users.pass field, a simple md5 hash so you can easy change it.
+Pasword is in users.pass field, a simple md5 hash so you can change it easily.

 Language of interface
 --